 Hello.
-My name is .
-The Georgia Division of Public Health in conjunction with the XXXXX health department is investigating an outbreak of gastrointestinal illness, which occurred among the attendees of a business conference held at Establishment A on mm/dd/yyyy.
-We understand that you are one of the people who attended the conference.
-I would like to ask you some questions that will assist us in our efforts to identify the source of this illness, so we can prevent additional illness in our community.
-All information that you provide will be kept strictly confidential and used solely for the purposes of this investigation.
-This will take about minutes.
+My name is The Geo orgia Division of Public Health

+in conjunction with the XXXXX h ealth departme nt is inve stigating an outbreak of

+gastrointestinal illness, which occu arred among the e attende es of a business conference

+held at Establishment A on mm/dd l/yyyy.
+We und derstand 1 that you are one of the people

+who attended the conference.
+I wo ould like to ask you som e questions that will assist us in

+our efforts to identify the source of f this illness, so we can j prevent additional illness in our

+community.
+All information that - v

+used solely for the purposes of th nis investigatio n.
+This v will take about minutes.

 Shall we continue?

-If no: Is there a convenient tim e I can call you Day Time: Telephone: ampm Who answered the phone? □ Patient □ Other (Descri · onship with patient)
+If no: Is there a convenient time I can call you back?
+Day

+ij no. 13 there a convenient time I can can you ouck: Time am pm

+Teleph none:

+W

+Who answered the phone? $\Box$ Pat her persor relationship with patient)

+(Des scribe the relationship with patient)

-Part I. Demographics/Introduction:
+Part I. Demographics/Introduction: :

-Patient name: D.O.B.:/ /
+Patient name: D.O.B.:/

-Age: (days/months/years) Sex:
+Age:(days/months/years) Sex:

-Race: Hispanic: Y Ν
+Race: Hispanic: Y N

 Address:

-City: nty:
+City: y:

 Zip:

 Home phone:

 Work Phone:

 Parent's Name (if child)

 Occupation:

-Name and Address of Employer, dayca are, school:
+Name and Address of Employer, dayo care, school: